Semilinear elliptic problems in $\mathbb{R}^N$: the interplay between the potential and the nonlinear term: Existence of multiple solutions

 This work was financed in part by the CNPq/Brazil.
-Sergio H. M. Soares wishes to thank the Department of Mathematics of the University of Brasília, where part of this article was written, for the hospitality.
+Sergio H. M. Soares wishes to thank the Department of Mathematics of the University of Bras\'{\i}lia, where part of this article was written, for the hospitality.